Puzur-Ashur I

-Puzur-Ashur I was an Assyrian king in the 21st and 20th centuries BC.
-He is generally regarded as the founder of Assyria as an independent city-state, c.
-2025 BC.
+Puzur-Ashur I (died c.
+2008 BC) was an Assyrian king in the 21st century BC.
+He is generally regarded as the founder of Assyria as an independent state, c.
+2025 BC, although there are predecessors listed on the Assyrian King List dating to the early 22nd century BC.

-He is in the Assyrian King List and is referenced in the inscriptions of later kings (his son and successor Shalim-ahum and the later Ashur-rim-nisheshu and Shalmaneser III.)
+He is in the Assyrian King List and is referenced in the inscriptions of later kings (his son and successor Shalim-ahum and the later Ashur-rim-nisheshu and Shalmaneser III).
 These later kings mentioned him among the kings who had renewed the city walls of Assur begun by Kikkia.

-Puzur-Ashur I may have started a native Assyrian dynasty that endured for eight generations until Erishum II was overthrown by the Amorite Shamshi-Adad I. Hildegard Lewy, writing in the Cambridge Ancient History, rejects this interpretation and sees Puzur-Aššur I as part of a longer dynasty started by one of his predecessors, Sulili.
 Inscriptions link Puzur-Aššur I to his immediate successors, who, according to the Assyrian King List, are related to the following kings down to Erišum II.

 Puzur-Ashur I's successors bore the title Išši’ak Aššur, vice regent of Assur, as well as ensí.